RathodAnilT/PHP-Tutorial/README.md

     - (object) - Converts to data type Object
     - (unset) - Converts to data type NULL
 ## Cast to String
+- To cast to string, use the (string) statement: